 Like any activity outdoors, be aware of your own safety when hammocking.
 Before you set up your hammock, check your gear.
 Make sure there are no defects or signs of significant wear on the hammock or the suspension.
+Examine your carabiners and make sure there hasn’t been any warping.
 When you choose a hammock spot, make sure you pick sturdy trees that can bear your weight.
 Avoid saplings as they will bend and stay away from dead trees because they can snap under the load.
 The ideal tree should be at least thick enough that you aren’t able to completely wrap your hands around the trunk.

 Another thing to look for are widowmakers.
 Named for their potential to seriously injure the unaware.
 Make sure you’re not hammocking underneath sections of dead branches.
 This is especially important if you are camping in the winter where ice and snow can accumulate on branches above.
 The increased weight can be just enough to send the heavy branch falling on top of you.